SNMP Exporter

 Configuration

-To add this switch to the Prometheus scraper, add a new job to the prometheus.yaml file.
-This job will include the targets as normal, but also the path (since it’s different than default) and an optional parameter called module that specific to the SNMP exporter.
-It also does something confusing - a relabel_config
+Add a new job to the prometheus.yaml file.
+This job will include the targets as normal, but also the path (since it’s different than default) and an optional parameter called module that’s specific to the SNMP exporter.

 This is because Prometheus isn’t actually taking to the switch, it’s talking to the local SNMP exporter service.
 So we put all the targets normally, and then at the bottom ‘oh, by the way, do a switcheroo’.
 This allows Prometheus to display all the data normally with no one the wiser.